TaraT1/DevNotes/vault/an-js.objects.md

 ```

 ### prototypal inheritance in Js
-- a prototype is another object used as fallback source of properties or methods
+- a prototype is another object used as fallback source of properties and methods
-- checks self, checks constructor >>> prototype chain to global object prototype
+- checks self, checks constructor >>> prototype chain goes to global object prototype
 - everything in Js is an object

 ## Class
-- syntatical sugar that brings Js constructors in lines with other languages
+- syntatical sugar that brings Js constructors in line with other languages
 - classes are like templates for objects
+- has prototypal inheritance
 ```javascript
 class MakeCar {  //no parenths here
     constructor(carMake, carModel, carColor, numOfDoors){